becky112358/twincatads-rs/readme.md

 ### Known limitations

+#### Function Blocks (FB) and Structures with references

+Function blocks and structures containing reference variables can't be properly parsed.
+Individual items within those FBs and Structs can be parsed, but not the item as a whole.

+Reading a complete structure is a design goal for the twincatads-rs.
+However, deserializing a complete function block is not currently a feature in use and isn't currently targetted.

 #### Strings

 Reading a string that is not declared as T_MaxString using read_symbol_value is not currently supported.